honeycombio/refinery/rules_conditions.md

 ```

-This example shows a rule that drops traces containing more than 1000 spans, using the virtual field `?.NUM_DESCENDANTS`.

 #### Supported Virtual Fields

-All virtual fields will be prefixed with `?.` to distinguish them from normal fields.
+All virtual fields are prefixed with `?.` to distinguish them from normal fields.
 Currently only one virtual field is supported.

 - `?.NUM_DESCENDANTS`: the current number of child elements contained within a trace.

 ## `Fields`

+The `Fields` parameter allows a single rule to apply to the first match among multiple field names.
+It is typically used when telemetry field names are being changed.
-The `Fields` parameter is exactly equivalent to `Field`, except that it must be expressed as an array of strings.
+It is exactly equivalent to `Field`, except that it must be expressed as an array of strings instead of a single value.
 The array defines a sequences of `Field` names that are checked in order for each span being considered.
 The first field that `exists` on any given span is used for the condition.